Pacing on the GRE Math Sections

 So what’s the takeaway from this?
 (Besides factorials scare the living <expletive> out of me!)

-The answer differs depending on how difficult the question is.
-Think of it this way.
-There are easy questions, medium questions, and difficult questions.
+O.k., you might be wondering just how one does that?
+Fair question.
+The answer really does differ depending on how difficult the question is.
+But, let’s give you some helpful guidelines: There are easy questions, medium questions, and difficult questions.
 Easy questions should take between 45 seconds and 1 minute.
-Medium questions should take between 1:00 – 2:00.
+Medium questions should take between 1 and 2 minutes.
 And difficult questions should not take longer than 3 minutes.
-The ratio of easy, medium, and difficult questions vary per section but in general you can expect to see a smattering of each.
-On the easy section the ratio will skew towards easy; in the difficult section that ratio will skew towards difficult.
+The ratio of easy, medium, and difficult questions varies per section but, in general, you can expect to see a smattering of each.
+On the first section, the one that is determining the difficulty of the second section, the questions will skew medium.
+The direction your second section skews will depend on the difficulty level of your second section.

-Learning to let a question go
+Learn to let a Question go

 If you are staring at a question and have been unable to devise a solution after a minute, you should seriously consider moving on to the next question.
 Again, keep the low-hanging fruit metaphor in mind.

-Do not be sloppy but do not obsess over easy questions
+Do not be Sloppy but do not Obsess Over Easy Questions

-Make sure you guess
+Make Sure you Guess

 Author